How to Add DNS Records on Porkbun

 2

 Locate the domain you're adding a DNS record to.
 There are two ways to open the menu for managing your DNS records.
-You can hover over your domain name and click on the "DNS" link that appears below it:
+The quickest way is to locate the "DNS" button under the domain name and click on it.

 Alternatively, you can click on the "Details" button to the right of the domain name, then click on the edit icon under "DNS RECORDS" in the details menu that appears.